central-north

 Drive: 100 km | 3 hours

-The game viewing circuit in Ol Pajeeta is very rewarding but small.
+The game viewing circuit in Ol Pajeeta is rewarding but small.
 If you don't participate in additional experiences, we think 1 day / 1 night in Ol Pajeta is enough.
-So time to move on to your next safari destination.
+So, it's time to move on to your next safari destination.

 Dominated by livestock ranches in the colonial era, the vast Laikipia Plateau has since been transformed into one of East Africa’s finest wildlife destinations, where cattle farming, wildlife conservation and hospitality go hand in hand.